What is Priligy?

 Experiences with Priligy

-Men treated with Priligy generally report improved control, reduced anxiety and longer lasting sexual activity.
+Men using Priligy to manage premature ejaculation generally report improved control, reduced anxiety and longer lasting sexual activity.

-Some men experience side effects from Priligy such as dizziness or nausea, especially during the first doses or when taken on an empty stomach:
+Some men experience side effects from Priligy such as feeling dizzy, dizzy headache or nausea, especially during the first doses or when taken on an empty stomach:

 |